 Taylor Larimore wrote a book called The Bogleheads Guide to the Three Fund portfolio.
 In it he breaks down a 3-Fund portfolio.
 This is another way you can build wealth with lazy portfolios.
 Making it three funds instead of two.

-In the portfolio, it breaks down the 2-Fund portfolio a little bit further.
+In this portfolio, it breaks down the 2-Fund portfolio a little bit further.